ironBeagle38/irb_farming/README.md

 # Installation:
 - ensure that the dependancies are added and started
-- add irg_farming to your resources folder
+- add irb_farming to your resources folder
 - add planting.sql
 - add images to your "\vorp_inventory\html\img"